-A Board votes on the recommended final toll rate ranges in the fall of 2021. • On May 20 th , the M-D-T-A staff presented the toll rate range proposal to the M-D-T-A Board and received approval to seek nublic comment.
-Public hearing materials were then posted to the M-D-T-A website for public review, and the first public comment neriod onened In Summer 2021, within the first public comment period, the M • D-T-A will hold in-person and call-in public hearings, where public testimony will be heard.
-Once hearing dates are appounded details on how to register to provide testimony will he provided On August 12 th the first public comment period will close at • Enm After the comment period closes, a summary and applying of • After the comments and testimony received will be presented to the the comments and testimony received will be presented to the T A staff will then present the recommended tell rate ranges for Phase 1 South for the M.D.T.A.
-Board yets, and a second public Phase I South for the M-D-T-A Board Vote, and a second public comment period will open. • In Fail 2021, the second public comment period will close.
-A summary and analysis of the comments and testimony received D.T.A.
-Poard and posted to the M.D.T.A. webpage.
-The M.D.T.A.
-D-T-A Board and posted to the M-D-T-A webpage.
-The M-D-T-A for Phase 1 South for the MAD T A Deard uste for Phase I South for the MI-D-I-A Board Vote. • A third public comment period will open for public comment on the recommended action at the Fall 2021 M-D-T-A Board Meeting.
+- - A Board votes on the recommended final toll rate ranges in the fall of 2021. • On May 20 th , the M-D-T-A staff presented the toll rate range proposal to the M-D-T-A Board and received approval to seek nublic comment.
+Public hearing materials were then nosted to the M-D-T-A website for public review, and the first public comment period opened In Summer 2021 within the first public comment period, the M • D T A will hold in porcon and call in public hearings, where public tectimony will be heard.
+Once hearing dates are appounded details on how to register to provide testimony will he provided On August 12^{th} the first public commont period will close at • Character and the first public continent period will close at Julii. • After the comment period closes, a summary and analysis of the comments and testimony received will be presented to the M-D-T-A Board and posted to the M-D-T-A webpage.
+The M-D- T-A stall will then present the recommended ton rate ranges for Phase I South for the M-D-T-A Board Vote, and a second public comment period will open. • In Fail 2021, the second public comment period will close.
+A summary and analysis of the comments and testimony received auring the second comment period will be presented to the M- D-1-A Board and posted to the M-D-1-A webpage.
+The M-D-1-A staff will then present the final recommended toll rate ranges for Phase 1 South for the MI-D-I-A Board Vote. • A third public comment period will open for public comment on the recommended action at the Fail 2021 M-D-T-A Board Meeting.
 The M-D-T-A Board will then vote on the final recommended toll rate ranges. • The public is welcome to watch the MDTA Board meetings live by visiting the MDTA website by following the link provided at the bottom of this board.
 Pre-registration is required in order to comment on an MDTA Board Meeting agenda item.
-Instructions 24 for registration are available online at the link provided.
-34 Title vi Questionnaire • Title Six of the Civil Rights Act of 1964 provides that no person shall, on the grounds of race, color, national origin, sex, English proficiency, or disabilities, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity. • Ittle Six is important because it ensures that public services, including transportation, are provided in an equitable and non- discriminatory manner. • Title Six provides opportunities for public participation in decision-making to everyone, regardless of race, color, national 1 origin, or English proficiency.
+Instructions 24 tor registration are available online at the link provided.
+34 Title VI Questionnaire • Title Six of the Civil Rights Act of 1964 provides that no person shall, on the grounds of race, color, national origin, sex, English proficiency, or disabilities, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity. • Litle Six is important because it ensures that public services, including transportation, are provided in an equitable and non- discriminatory manner. • Title Six provides opportunities for public participation in decision-making to everyone, regardless of race, color, national 1 origin, or English proficiency.

-• If you feel that M-D-T-A is not meeting the expectations of Title Six and would like to either file a complaint or seek assistance, please contact the Title Six Officer at 410-537-6720, by email at mdtaeeo@mdta.maryland.gov or by US Mail at 2310 Broening Highway, Baltimore, MD 21224.
+If you feel that M-D-T-A is not meeting the expectations of Title Six and would like to either file a complaint or seek assistance, please contact the Title Six Officer at 410-537-6720, by email at mdtaeeo@mdta.maryland.gov or by US Mail at 2310 Broening Highway, Baltimore, MD 21224.
 Please fill out a Title Six Survey by clicking on the Title Six link at the bottom of this board.
 Your input will assist M-D-T-A in planning outreach to communities during the course of the toll rate range setting process for Phase 1 South.
-35 Thank you • Thank you for participating.
-Please stay up to date on the toll rate range setting process by going to our website at mdta.maryland.gov/ALB270TollSetting.
+35 Thank you Thank you for participating.
+Please stay up to date on the toll rate range setting process by going to our website at mdta.marvland.gov/ALB270TollSetting.